LibraryOfCongress/bagit-java/trunk/README.txt

 a bad thing.

 RELEASE NOTES:
+Changes in 3.12:
+1. Added support to CompleteVerifier, PreBag, and BagFactory to ignore specified directories (e.g., lost+found).

 Changes in 3.11:
 1. Added support to FileSystemWriter to only write files that had mismatch between manifest and files on disk.